Phil Mitchell: Storylines

 In February 2020, Keanu returns to the square and captures Ben's boyfriend, Callum Highway (Tony Clay), demanding £100,000 for his freedom.
 Keanu plans to use this money to flee the country with Sharon, their baby and Dennis.
 Ben calls Phil to bring the money to pay off Keanu.
 On finding out Keanu is still alive, Phil goes to kill him himself.
 The Queen Vic have won a boat party, which the residents of Walford attend.
 While on board, Phil confronts Keanu with a gun, demanding to know where Callum is and also to confront him about his affair with Sharon.
 After talking, it appears Keanu has talked Phil out of killing him but when Shirley cannot find Callum in the address Keanu has given, Phil snaps and prepares to kill Keanu.
 This results in a fight on the deck of the boat, in which the captain is knocked out.
 The fight spills into the cabin and the wheel of the boat is knocked, steering it into a port in the River Thames causing the boat to crash and sink.
 Dennis is killed in the boat crash.
 Ben also loses his hearing after hitting his head in the crash.
 Keanu escapes after surviving the accident and is last seen leaving his mother Karen and departing the tube station.

 Later in the year, Phil attempts to buy back The Queen Vic, wanting to move his family into The Queen Vic after his split with Sharon.
 However, after seemingly having a deal sorted with Mick, Phil is beaten to the sale by Sharon and Ian.
 Later in 2020, after Sharon and Phil find out that Ian locked Dennis in a room during the boat crash, they plan their revenge on him.
 This results in Ian being attacked by an unknown assailant.
-It is revealed that Phil attacked Ian at Sharon's request.
-However, Ian survived the attack.
-After this, Sharon attempts to poison Ian but cannot go through with it.
+It is revealed that Phil attacked Ian at Sharon's request, although Ian survived the attack.
+After this, Sharon attempts to poison Ian, but cannot go through with it.
 Ian later departs Walford.

 In 2021, Phil has been helping Sharon, Sharon wants to rekindle their relationship but Phil is unsure.
 Phil and Sharon are meant to go on a date, however, Phil backs out instead heading to The Arches where he later tells Sharon he isn't ready yet.
 After this, it is revealed Kat Slater (Jessie Wallace) is in the Arches, waiting for Phil as they sleep together.
 Following on from this, Phil tells Sharon they are over forever and begins a secret relationship with Kat.